jgarber623/eleventy-plugin-postcss/README.md

 ## Acknowledgments

+First and foremost, eleventy-plugin-postcss wouldn't be possible without [Zach Leatherman](https://www.zachleat.com)'s incredible work creating Eleventy and his stewardship of its community.

-This plugin is derived from [whoisvadym/eleventy-plugin-postcss](https://github.com/whoisvadym/eleventy-plugin-postcss).
+The plugin code is derived from [whoisvadym/eleventy-plugin-postcss](https://github.com/whoisvadym/eleventy-plugin-postcss).

 eleventy-plugin-postcss is written and maintained by [Jason Garber](https://sixtwothree.org).